Three Homes, One Visionary Architect: Robert Berwick’s Lasting Mark on New Westminster

 Among the homes featured on this year’s Heritage Homes Tour are three residences connected by one influential architect: Robert Alexander (R.A.)
 Berwick.

-Designed between 1939 and 1946, the homes at 307 Queens Avenue, 316 First Street, and 211 Queens Avenue reflect a fascinating period of transition in residential architecture — when traditional forms began giving way to more modern ideas about light, livability, and connection to the outdoors.
+Designed between 1939 and 1946, these homes in the neighbourhood of Queen's Park reflect a fascinating period of transition in residential architecture -- when traditional forms began giving way to more modern ideas about light, livability, and connection to the outdoors.

-The earliest of the three tour homes, Dr. John and Abbey Chambers House at 307 Queens Avenue, reflects Berwick’s grounding in traditional residential design.
+The earliest of the three tour homes, Dr. John and Abigail Chambers House, reflects Berwick’s grounding in traditional residential design.
 Built in 1939, the Tudor Revival residence balances craftsmanship and symmetry with a growing sensitivity to landscape and interior flow.

-Just a few years later, the Mansell Overand House at 316 First Street reveals Berwick moving decisively toward modernism.
+Just a few years later, the Mansell Overand House reveals Berwick moving decisively toward modernism.
 Built in 1946, the house was considered “avant-garde” in Queen’s Park at the time, with oversized windows, strong horizontal lines, and an emphasis on natural light and open space.

-Unfortunately, the Mansell Overand House has had twill not be on the tour this year due to an unexpected infrastructure issue that requires significant repairs.
+Unfortunately, the Mansell Overand House has had to withdraw from this year's tour following an unexpected infrastructure issue requiring significant repairs.
 While disappointing for both the homeowners and tour organizers, it serves as a reminder that even well-loved homes sometimes face unforeseen challenges.
 Heritage New West will still feature the home's story and photographs online as part of this year's celebration of Robert Berwick's architectural legacy.

-Together, these three homes offer more than beautiful architecture — they tell the story of changing ideas about how people wanted to live, and how one architect helped shape the future of West Coast residential design.
+Together, these homes offer more than beautiful architecture -- they tell the story of evolving architectural ideas, and the emergence of a distinctly West Coast design sensibility.